4jnet/Operational_Guidelines/en.md

-How To Buy NFT From Contract
+How To Buy 4JNET Token From Contract
 ====